Diffusion of turbulence following both stable and unstable step stratification perturbations

-Thus, our attention has been placed on how the dynamics of the smallest scales of the air flow influence the vapor and thermal turbulent transport.
-We have therefore simulated an idealized configuration to understand, under controlled conditions, the basic phenomena that occur at the vapor cloud interface over length scales of the order of a few meters.
+{Thus, we have focused on how the dynamics of the smallest scales of an air flow influence vapor and thermal turbulent transport.
+We have therefore simulated an idealized configuration to better understand, under controlled conditions, the basic phenomena that occur at the vapor cloud interface over length scales of the order of a few meters}.
 Under these conditions, we have solved scales from a few meters to a few millimeters, that is, we have resolved only the small-scale part of the inertial range and the dissipative range of the power spectrum in a small portion ($6$ m by $ 6$ m by $12$ m) of the atmosphere across a vapor cloud - clear air interface.
-This has allowed us to investigate the dynamics of entrainment that occurs in a thin layer at the top of the cloud, which has a smaller scale than the scale explicitly resolved in the large-eddy simulations of clouds \cite{moe2000}.
-In this preliminary work, we focused on two concomitant aspects of the vapor cloud top mixing layer: the effect of the presence of a stratification and that of a turbulent kinetic energy gradient.
-We have not considered wind shear or the phenomena linked to evaporation, condensation or radiative cooling processes which are important in the presence of buoyancy reversal \cite{mel2010, mel2014}.
-Therefore, our simulations have been performed by applying the Boussinesq approximation to the Navier-Stokes momentum and energy equations, together with an advective-diffusive passive scalar transport equation.
-Details on the physical problem we have considered and on the governing equations are given in section 2.
-Section 3 contains a selection of our main results pertaining to intermittency, energy redistribution and entrainment.
-The conclusion remarks are given in Section 4.
+This has allowed us to investigate the entrainment dynamics that occurs in a thin layer at the top of the cloud, which has a smaller scale than the scale explicitly resolved in the large eddy simulations of clouds \cite{moe2000}.
+In this preliminary work, we have focused on two concomitant aspects of the top mixing layer of a vapor cloud: the effect of the presence of stratification and that of a turbulent kinetic energy gradient.
+We have not considered wind shear or radiative cooling processes, which are important in the presence of buoyancy reversal \cite{mel2010, mel2014}.
+Therefore, our simulations have been performed by applying the Boussinesq approximation to Navier-Stokes momentum and energy equations, together with an advective-diffusive passive scalar transport equation.
+Details on the considered physical problem we have considered and on the governing equations are given in section 2.
+Section 3 contains some of our main results pertaining to intermittency, energy redistribution and entrainment.
+The concluding remarks are given in Section 4.